JuanCarvajal12/GenericAPI/README.md

 * Testing the endpoints and requests with Insomnia
 * Versioning (@ routes/)
 * OAUTH 2.0 Authentication/Authorizations (@ utils/security.py)
-    * Auth is required in /v2/user
+    * Auth is required in /v2
 * Middleware
+* Switching fastapi.FastAPI with APIRouter
+    * Allows calling dependencies (which helps with versioning and to add "differentiable middleware")
+* Swagger documentation automatically generated
+* Production Environment
+    * Hosting in DigitalOcean
+    * PostgreSQL
+    * Docker
+    * SQLAlchemy (I learned to use an ORM, but preferred to use pure SQL intead of this.
+SQL is simple enough.)
+    * routing connections
+    * PGAdmin 4 to easily access the database
+    * SSH Authentication
+* Connected the endpoints to a database
+* Validation (just by using the correct sintax with `pydantic`, `typing`, `enum`, etc)

-Eventually, I will make an extremely verbose documentation of the code here contained, only to have a better understanding of everything.
+Eventually, I might make an extremely verbose documentation to the code here contained, only to have a better understanding of everything if I see fit.